hackoregon/linux-laptop-setup/README.md

 Type `./rstudio-desktop` to install the RStudio Desktop.
 You will need to install RStudio Desktop manually from the RStudio download website (<https://www.rstudio.com/products/rstudio/download3/>).
 The script will give you detailed instructions.

-### Docker hosting (64-bit or 64-bit VA, bare metal or inside a 64-bit guest machine)

-If you want to run (or build) Docker images, install Docker hosting with `./docker-hosting`.
-You will need to log out and back in again to join the `docker` group.
+### RStudio Server

+Type `./rstudio-server` to install the RStudio Server.
+The script will give you detailed instructions.
+You don't need both the desktop and the server, but it won't hurt anything to have both.

 ### Virtual Machine Manager (64-bit VA bare metal only)

 The native Linux virtual machine hosting software is called Virtual Machine Manager.
 To install it, type `./virt-manager-hosting`.
 You will need to log out and back in again to join the `libvirtd` group.
 You will have a menu item added to start it.

+### VirtualBox and Vagrant hosting (64-bit VA bare metal only)

+If you want to host or build VirtualBox guests or Vagrant boxes, type `./vbox-vagrant-hosting`.
+The script will install VirtualBox automatically.
+Note that you do *not* need the non-open-source VirtualBox Extension pack.

+You will need to install Vagrant manually from the HashiCorp Vagrant download website (<https://www.vagrantup.com/downloads.html>).
+The script will give you detailed instructions.
+You will need to log out and back in again after the install to join the `vboxusers` group.

+### Docker hosting (64-bit or 64-bit VA, bare metal or inside a 64-bit guest machine)

+If you want to run (or build) Docker images, install Docker hosting with `./docker-hosting`.
+You will need to log out and back in again to join the `docker` group.

 ### Git Large File Storage